 John graduated summa cum laude from The University of the South, with bachelor’s degrees and departmental thesis honors in both chemistry and mathematics.
-John went on to receive his doctorate in chemistry from Georgia Institute of Technology and his juris doctor from Wake Forest University School of Law.
+John went on to receive his doctorate in chemistry from Georgia Institute of Technology and his juris doctor (law degree) from Wake Forest University School of Law.

 A native of Winchester TN, John currently resides in Atlanta, GA.